4.1. Software-related issues

 4.2.
 Defining workflows

 Preprocessing is a crucial step in MEEG signal analysis as data can be typically distorted due to various factors.
 The sequence of steps in the preprocessing pipeline and their order influences the data to be used for subsequent analysis.
 The workflow, therefore, has to be described step-by-step and with such a level of detail that it could be exactly reproduced by another researcher, this is essential as changes in worflows, even small, can lead to large charges (Robbins et al. 2020).
 For most studies, recommended steps after general visual data inspection include: 1) Identification and removal of electrodes/sensors with poor signal quality i.e. identification of bad channels.
 It is essential to clearly describe the methodology and the criteria used, particularly if interpolation is used.
 2) Artifact identification and removal.
 State the method and criteria used to identify artifacts.
 If a tool is used to automate this step, details on its implementation and parameters used should be provided.
-3) Detrending (when and if appropriate).
-4) Digital low- and high-pass filtering with filter-type characteristics (IIR/FIR, type of filter [e.g., Butterworth, Chebyshev etc], cut-off frequency, roll-off/order, causal, zero-phase etc.).
-5) Data segmentation (if performed).
+3) Detrending (when and if appropriate) 4) Downsampling (if performed).
+5) Digital low- and high-pass filtering with filter-type characteristics (IIR/FIR, type of filter [e.g., Butterworth, Chebyshev etc], cut-off frequency, roll-off/order, causal, zero-phase etc.).
+6) Data segmentation (if performed).
 7) Additional identification/elimination of physiological artifacts (blinks, cardiac activity, muscle activity etc.).
 8) Baseline correction (when, and if, appropriate).
 8) Re-referencing for EEG (e.g., earlobe/mastoid-reference, common-average reference, bipolar) and expression of the data in another form (e.g. surface Laplacian; when and if desired).